GROWTH OF BREASTFED BABIES

 I’D LIKE TO DIET AND LOSE SOME WEIGHT, BUT WILL THE QUALITY OF MY MILK BE AFFECTED?

 A general rule of thumb is that your weight loss should be gradual, about one pound per week, and you should eat a balanced and varied diet including foods naturally rich in calcium, zinc, magnesium, vitamin B6, and folate.
-Moderate exercise is beneficial and appropriate for a nursing mother.
+Moderate exercise is beneficial and appropriate for a nursing parent.
 Sometimes just a brisk half-hour walk with your children in the stroller in the morning can help.
 Remember that your body has retained some extra fat stores in order to nourish your baby in the early weeks, but as your baby gets a bit older and begins solids around the middle of their first year, those fat stores will be a bit less necessary.
 You may find that the weight falls off at that point, too, without too much effort on your part.

 Many nutritionists suggest that nursing parents not try to lose weight purposely for the first two months postpartum because during that time the focus needs to be on recovering from childbirth and building a good milk supply.